JordanDWhalen/Gulp-2.1/README.md

   - css: Compiled SASS.
   - js: Compiled JS and libraries.
   - img: Compiled images.
+  - html: Uncompiled HTML files
+    - base-elements: Prepackaged HTML Modules easy to set up for a new project and reuse
+    - partials: New custom HTML partials specifically set up for this project
   - index.html: The default landing page for the project.

 ## Options